anandkanav92/NOTES/concepts.md

 		- Shown to improve over random search and black box bayesian optimisations and takes only a constant time more when compared to vanilla random configuration over deep neural networks.
 		- shows strong performance compared to bayesian and highly  parallel and easily scalable to higher dimesnional spaces.
 		- doesn't use covariance between HPs and Loss function.
 	 - `cons` It uses random search and thus can be further improved using existing knowledge to select new configurations.
-Due to this can lead to worse final time approached compared to modeThere comes BOHB.
+Due to this can lead to worse final time approached compared to modelled approaches,There comes BOHB.
  - BOHB https://arxiv.org/pdf/1807.01774.pdf
 	 - use it for writing the introduction too
 	 - `why`
 		 - Hyperband
 	 - `what`
 		 - It extends the work of Hyperband by eliminating the need to perform random search while generating new confiurations to evaluate, instead implement a bayesian model to use the collected dataset and predict a distribution over function using configuration data to predict loss.
+		 - It c
 		 -
 > Written with [StackEdit](https://stackedit.io/).
 <!--stackedit_data:
-eyJoaXN0b3J5IjpbMTg5Njk3MjkxMywxMTY4MzU3MTc2LDcyMj
-g3NjMzNCwtMzE5MzE0MzQ1LC0yMDM3NjQ2NjIsMTU4NzE2MDkw
-MCwtNjY0MDA4NzQxLDc3NTg5NTI1LC05NjQ3NjM1MzAsLTgwNj
-E0NjUyMiwxNDgzODQyMzkyLC0xMjI2MjcxNTkwLDc5OTE4ODA3
-MywxOTUxOTE5OTAsMTY2NTYxNTc4MywxODU1NzQyOTE5LC01ND
-I0MzA2OTQsLTExNjQ5OTIxOSwxMDI1MDU5NjI5LDk2MDk3OTdd
-fQ==
+eyJoaXN0b3J5IjpbLTE5NTcwNDg1NzMsMTE2ODM1NzE3Niw3Mj
+I4NzYzMzQsLTMxOTMxNDM0NSwtMjAzNzY0NjYyLDE1ODcxNjA5
+MDAsLTY2NDAwODc0MSw3NzU4OTUyNSwtOTY0NzYzNTMwLC04MD
+YxNDY1MjIsMTQ4Mzg0MjM5MiwtMTIyNjI3MTU5MCw3OTkxODgw
+NzMsMTk1MTkxOTkwLDE2NjU2MTU3ODMsMTg1NTc0MjkxOSwtNT
+QyNDMwNjk0LC0xMTY0OTkyMTksMTAyNTA1OTYyOSw5NjA5Nzk3
+XX0=
 -->